cyb3rxp/awesome-soc/hr_training.md

 https://niccs.cisa.gov/workforce-development/nice-framework

-These roles can be difficult to understand intiially, but it is simple to map them through to your existing roles (for example, *Cyber Defence Analyst* = SOC Analyst, *Cyber Defence Infrastructure Support* = SOC Detection Engineer).
+These roles can be difficult to understand initially, but it is simple to map them through to your existing roles (for example, *Cyber Defence Analyst* = SOC Analyst, *Cyber Defence Infrastructure Support* = SOC Detection Engineer).
 Alternatively you can readily build custom job roles utilising the Tasks, Knowledge, Abilities, and Skills listed in the framework.

 There is a reference spreadsheet that NIST released that can assist in building custom roles: https://www.nist.gov/document/supplementnicespecialtyareasandworkroleksasandtasksxlsx